Twentysix26/Red-Docs/red/red_guide_twitch_clientid.md

 permalink: /red_guide_twitch_clientid/
 last_updated: November 9, 2016
 toc: false
+description: A guide for adding a Twitch ClientID to Red.
 ---

 This guide will show you on how to make your own Twitch ClientID within 5 min or less.